ocsi0520/mjml-email-builder/docs/architecture.md

 ### Events

 Another big segment of the architecture is event handling.
 My intention was to make a de-centralized structure of events with type-safe arguments.
 So whenever I write
 ```typescript
 dispatchEBEvent(this, 'preview', 𝙸); // 𝙸 stands for the cursor
 ```
-than at the cursor I'll see the available previews (mobile, tablet, desktop) values.
+then at the cursor I'll see the available previews (mobile, tablet, desktop) values.

 #### Event groups
-I tried to group the events based on their place of impact.
+I tried to group the events based on their emission origin or place of impact.
 For instance I created a [sidepanel.event.ts](../src/events/sidepanel.event.ts), where the sidepanel-related events are grouped.
 Here's the `'sidepanel-view-change'` event which occurs when
 - the user switches among `'editor'`, `'tools'`, `'global'` views